 - Enhances the immune system activity.
 It was found that DHEA causes weight loss and decreases diabetic elevated blood sugar in obese and diabetic animals.

 - Old mice demonstrated improved memory and some types of tumors were suppressed, primarily when relatively large doses of DHEA were used with the animal subjects.
 The results of which spawned the notion that DHEA was converted to other steroid hormones.

 - In three different clinical trials, 7-KETO DHEA demonstrated well by both men and women and has shown to have no effect in lean body subjects, but causes both fat loss and weight loss in obese body types1.

 Further studies involving conversion of DHEA resulted in 19 other steroid compound characterizations evolving from the parent DHEA molecule, some of which are more active than the parent and do not convert to sex hormones, minimizing androgen activity2 while supporting various other physiological processes.

-The one compound [that all of my search results sighted] in the most promising form was 7-KETO DHEA.
+The one compound in the most promising form was 7-KETO DHEA.
 Also known as DHEA-Acetate-7-one, 3-acetoxy-androst-5-ene-7, 17-dione, or 7-oxo-Dehydroepiandrosterone.
 7-KETO DHEA has no adverse effects, even in massive doses, in animals.

 Professor Lardy wrote his report in 2001.
 On August 4, 2010, he passed away at the ripe age of 92 years4.
-One brief paper Professor Lardy published “The Metabolism and Function of Dehydroepiandrosterone” offers more insight into his ongoing research and is worth the time to check through the link provided below5.
+One brief paper Professor Lardy published “The Metabolism and Function of Dehydroepiandrosterone” offers more insight into his ongoing research and is worth the time to check out the research on this as well.